Which site would you like to visit?

-Of the hundreds of families who’ve produced and shipped Madeira over the past two centuries, only four remain: Blandy, Borges, D’Oliveira and Barbeito.
+Of the hundreds of companies who have produced and shipped Madeira over the past two centuries, only four remain in the hands of their original families: Blandy, Borges, D’Oliveira and Barbeito.

 The first three of these are proud survivors from the nineteenth century—their legacy insured by having stockpiled old vintages during the Phylloxera epidemic of the 1870s.

-The Barbeitos, on the other hand, entered the business much later, in 1946.
+The Barbeito family, on the other hand, entered the business much later, in 1946.
 Yet, their accomplishment is nearly as great, given not only the number of firms that have since vanished, but the fact that they entered the business during a particularly dark time for Madeira.

 As a result, far more companies were leaving the business than were joining.
 But Mario Barbeito had faith in the future.
 He also believed—just as Charles Ridpath Blandy, H.M.
 Borges and João D’Oliveira had done decades earlier—that the value of great Madeira could only go up as it became older, and production of young vintages declined.
 And so, a former accountant, Barbeito went around the island buying substantial stocks of priceless old vintages from important families.